PEP 804 – An external dependency registry and name mapping mechanism

 There will be no change in the user experience by default.
 This is particularly true if the user only relies on wheels, since the only impact will be driven by external runtime dependencies (expected to be rare), and even in those cases they need to opt-in by installing a compatible tool.

-Users that do opt-in may find missing entries in for their target ecosystems, for which they should obtain informative error messages that point to the relevant documentation sections.
+Users that do opt-in may find missing entries for their target ecosystems, for which they should obtain informative error messages that point to the relevant documentation sections.
 This will allow them to get acquainted with the nature of the issue and its potential solutions.

 We hope that this results in a subset of them reporting the missing entries, submitting a fix to the affected mapping or, if totally absent, even deciding to maintain a new one on their own.
-To that end, they should get familiar with the responsibilties of mapping maintainers (discussed above).
+To that end, they should get familiar with the responsibilities of mapping maintainers (discussed above).

 Reference Implementation